Adam Christian Clark

-Adam Christian Clark is an American film director, screenwriter, and editor, who is best known for combining naturalistic techniques in performance and dialog with stylized cinematic devices in editing and camerawork.
+Adam Christian Clark is an American film director, screenwriter, editor, and actor whose films have been noted for their naturalistic dialogue and style.

 Early life

 Adam Christian Clark was raised in Seattle, Washington.

 Career

 Early career

 Clark attended the University of Southern California School of Cinematic Arts.
 While still a student, he worked as a director on the CBS network television series Big Brother.
-He then worked as a roster director at Quentin Tarantino's and Lawrence Bender's production company A Band Apart, where he wrote and directed television, music videos, and commercials.
-Clark has worked with such artists as Kanye West, Jackie Chan, Gnarls Barkley, Lupe Fiasco, and Girl Talk; and such brands as Pepsi, Lays, Motorola, MAC, and Diesel.
+He then worked as a roster director at Quentin Tarantino and Lawrence Bender's production company A Band Apart, where he wrote and directed television, music videos, and commercials.
+Clark has worked with such artists as Kanye West, Jackie Chan, Gnarls Barkley, Lupe Fiasco, and Girl Talk.

 Clark spent 2006 in Shanghai, writing and directing Mainland China's first reality television series.

-In 2008, Clark collaborated on two projects with Pulitzer Prize-winning author Charlie LeDuff: The Editor, a short film starring Richard Riehle based on LeDuff's career at The New York Times, and Bag Men, a feature screenplay written for Plan B Entertainment.
+In 2008, Clark collaborated on two projects with author Charlie LeDuff: The Editor, a short film starring Richard Riehle based on LeDuff's career at The New York Times, and Bag Men, a feature screenplay written for Plan B Entertainment.
 In 2009, Clark returned to China to shoot Goodbye Shanghai, a short film he also wrote about Western spies working as international bankers in Shanghai.
-The film garnished several national and international festival awards.
+The film received several national and international festival awards.